obsidian-tasks-group/obsidian-tasks/docs/Queries/Layout.md

 #### How Show Tree works

 > [!warning]
-> If using `show tree`, please be aware of its current behaviour, listed below.
+> If using `show tree`, please be aware of its current behaviour, detailed below.
 >
 > We are releasing this first version, having found to already be valuable in our own vaults.